mitulgajera/Project-SYSC5709W/README.md

   -	GroupH_Home temperature controller system_update.pdf
   -------------------
+### 2.	exe: This folder has executable file of the project.

+- main_1.exe

-### 2.	include: This folder has the all the header files used in the project.
+### 3.	include: This folder has the all the header files used in the project.

   -	checkTemperature.h